-✓ Action on target. ➤ Commenced & on target to achieve ★ Action not yet commenced/ not achieved within year.

-↑ Above target: → On target
+✓ Action on target. ➤ Commenced & on target to achieve ➤ Action not yet commenced/ not achieved within year. ↑ Above target; ↓ Below target: → On target

 1. Housing Options & Homeless Prevention What we are doing?
 Status Commentary Provision of a sufficient supply of cost effective, good quality temporary accommodation and seek to minimise the use of temporary accommodation, & in particular costly nightly paid accommodation.
-Aim to sustain the original 50% TA reduction. sc Red Due to the dramatic increase in homelessness and difficulty in accessing a sufficient supply of affordable accommodation, nightly paid accommodation (& the associated cost) has risen significantly.
+Aim to sustain the original 50% TA reduction. ≭ Red Due to the dramatic increase in homelessness approaches and difficulty in accessing a sufficient supply of affordable accommodation, nightly paid accommodation (& the associated cost) has risen significantly.
 A detailed action plan is in place aiming to mitigate these pressures wherever possible.
-In the first half of 2013/14 in depth housing advice casework has directly resolved homelessness for more than 900 households have and TA and an additional 84 units of more cost effective temporary accommodation have been acquired through the enhanced initiatives with our temporary accommodation providers.
-Increase the number of people assisted through homeless prevention and option schemes by providing practical support to applicants to assist them in remaining in their own home or access private rented accommodation or otherwise resolve their housing need.
-Green The focus on homelessness prevention and securing alternative housing solutions to relieve homelessness is thoroughly embedded within the service with the use of comprehensive prevention and options toolkit to enable tailored advice and assistance to be provided to maximise early intervention work, This includes specialist debt and money advice, prevention of repossession, benefits and welfare work and so on.
+Prevention and housing options work during 2013/14 assisted to mitigate the potential costs pressures by in excess of £8million.
+Increase the number of people assisted through homeless prevention and option schemes by providing practical support to applicants to assist them in remaining in their own home or access private rented accommodation or otherwise resolve their housing need. ✓ Green The focus on homelessness prevention and securing alternative housing solutions to relieve homelessness is thoroughly embedded within the service with the use of comprehensive prevention and options toolkit to enable tailored advice and assistance to be provided to maximise early intervention work, This includes specialist debt and money advice, prevention of repossession , benefits and welfare work and so on.
 This work means that around 90% of those approaching with housing related difficulties are diverted from homelessness.
 Implement mortgage & rent arrears prevention schemes action plan.
-Continue to promote & deliver the range of initiatives offered to assist customers facing mortgage or rent arrears difficulties including; full take up of the money advice service, promotion of MRS schemes and possession prevention funds.
-Green This continues to be a key priority for the service, with a dedicated officer overseeing this work area to maximise the effectiveness of the initiatives in place to prevent homelessness.
-There has been full take-up of the debt/money advice and welfare reform surgeries offering approximately 155 appointments and related housing advice work which has directly preventing mortgage or rent arrears repossession for 246 households.
-However it must be noted that funding for the mortgage rescue scheme is unlikely to extend beyond the current financial year.
-Continue to work in partnership with private rented sector (PRS).
+Continue to promote & deliver the range of initiatives offered to assist customers facing mortgage or rent arrears difficulties including; full take up of the money advice service, promotion of MRS schemes and possession prevention funds. ✓ Green This continues to be a key priority for the service.
+There has been full take-up of the debt/money advice and welfare reform surgeries offering approximately 344 appointments and related housing advice work which has directly prevented mortgage or rent arrears repossession including those affected by the latest tranche of welfare reform.
+However it must be noted that national funding for the mortgage rescue scheme has now ceased Continue to work in partnership with private rented sector (PRS).
 Landlords to assist households to remain in or access privately rented accommodation.
 Amber Like all boroughs we continue to face difficulties in accessing a sufficient supply of private rented sector accommodation, with the difficulties mainly centred on increasing rental prices exceeding LHA levels and concerns over the future welfare reforms.
 However ongoing work to encourage private landlords to work with LBB includes the introduction of enhanced incentives, a dedicated property negotiator and dedicated tenancy support.
-This work has increased the level of prs and leasing scheme acquisition by just under 175 units during the first half of 2014/5.
-Overall more than 300 households have also been provided with advice and assistance to secure privately rented accommodation.
-Maintain the level of home visiting to improve the robustness of the housing assessment and to assist the aim of reducing homeless presentations and make the best use of properties/options.
-Green Home visiting is a well established as part of initial housing options & homeless prevention/assessment processes.
+This work has increased the level of prs and leasing scheme acquisition acquiring 132 additional leased units, 91 private sector units and directing more than 600 households into the private rented sector.
+Maintain the level of home visiting to improve the robustness of the housing assessment and to assist the aim of reducing homeless presentations and make the best use of properties/options. ✓ Green Home visiting is a well established as part of initial housing options & homeless prevention/assessment processes.
 In addition ongoing visiting takes place for households residing in temporary accommodation to continue to monitor their circumstances and consider all potential housing options available to them.
 In addition visiting has now commenced to work with those vulnerable households most affected by the recent LHA changes and likely to be affected by the benefit cap.